Aughol/CTF-Workshop/linux_install.md

 ### 2.2 Using a Virtual Machine

 This is by far the easiest solution, as it simply involves installing some extra software.
-Currently, there are two VMs covered in this program: **VirtualBox 5.0** and **VMWare Workstation/Fusion Pro**.
+Currently, there are three hypervisors (thing that makes and runs VMs) covered in this program: **Oracle VirtualBox 5.0**, **Microsoft Hyper-V** and **VMWare Workstation/Fusion Pro**.
 If you have a mid-range or high-end laptop, this is probably your best choice.
 Keep in mind to watch how many resources you allocate to a VM.

-#### 2.2.1 VirtualBox 5.0
+#### 2.2.1 Oracle VirtualBox 5.0

 VirtualBox is a product made by Oracle, the same company that currently develops the Java Language and Java Virtual Machine.
 Like many of their non-enterprise products, it is provided free of charge and can be downloaded and used by anyone with a semi-modern computer and an internet connection.